-10-1.C.
+10-I.B.
 RESTRICTIONS ON MOVES

-A family's right to move is generally contingent upon the family's compliance with program requirements [24 CFR 982.l(b) (2)].
+A family's right to move is generally contingent upon the family's compliance with program requirements [24 CFR 982.1(b) (2)].
 HUD specifies two conditions under which a PHA may deny a family permission to move and two ways in which a PHA may restrict moves by a family.